virtual/100daysofcode/index.md

 ## Day 66: 2017-10-27: Friday

 > Built out more CRUD for our Quiz project (MERN app) and played show-and-tell with #mtcs07boz Hello, weekend! 🎉 65/#100DaysOfCode

+### MCS

+- Created a sights dashboard that allows users to edit and save changes for each
+- Possible to-do: Option to create and delete sights

 ## Day 64: 2017-10-26: Thursday